DibsTHEgreat/portfolio_2024/README.md

   I am a motivated Computer Science and Business Management student with a strong foundation in problem-solving, communication, and computer literacy.
 I have a passion for Full-stack development and am not afraid to venture into different avenues, whether it’s data science or machine learning.
 I am actively seeking growth opportunities and thrive on gaining practical exposure through internships and client-driven projects.
 My goal is to continually expand my expertise and contribute effectively to any team or organization I am part of.

 ## <a name="introduction">📋 Education</a>
 **The University of Lethbridge**, Lethbridge, AB.
-Anticipated - Dec 2025
-*Bachelor of Science & Bachelor of Management*
+Anticipated - May 2026 *Bachelor of Science & Bachelor of Management*
 *Computer Science & General Management*
 *Current Co-operative Education Student*
-*Cumulative GPA: 3.48/4.0*
+*Cumulative GPA: 3.49/4.0*

 ## ⚙️ Tech Stack
-- **Programming Languages:** C++, C#, Python, TypeScript, JavaScript, SQL, HTML5
+- **Programming Languages:** C++, C#.NET, Python, R, TypeScript, JavaScript, SQL, HTML5
-- **Frameworks and Libraries:** Tailwind CSS, MySQL, React, Next.js, Pandas, Matplotlib, Seaborn, Sklearn, Numpy, Plotly, Blazor, .NET Core
+- **Frameworks and Libraries:** React, Next.js, Blazor, .NET Core, MSSQL, EF Core, Syncfusion, MudBlazor
+- **Testing Tools & Libraries:** Playwright, NUnit, AutoFixture, Fluent Assertions
-- **Tools and Platforms:** GitHub, Jupyter Notebook, Git, Vercel, Visual Studio/Code, Azure DevOps, Miro, Agile
+- **Tools and Platforms:** Jupyter Notebook, Git, Vercel, Azure DevOps, Visual Studio/Code, Oracle SQL Developer

 ## 💼 My Professional Experience
 **Intern Systems Developer** @ Canadian Natural Resources Limited Calgary, AB
-- Incoming for Jan 2025
+- Improved data accuracy by 20% through optimizing SQL scripts to clean 4,000+ historical records.
+- Enhanced system performance by developing new features for a Progressive Web App (PWA) using .NET and Blazor.
+- Strengthened system security by identifying and resolving software vulnerabilities.
+- Facilitated a seamless Microsoft 365 migration by assisting 100+ personnel with deployment issues.

 **Intern Software Developer** @ Arcurve Calgary, AB
 Jan 2024 – Aug 2024